The top 10 film-location cities you should visit in real life

 Seeing every corner of the globe is one of the many reasons why we love watching movies.
 From epic romances to heart-pounding action to fantasy-filled adventures, movies are the windows through which we see the world.
 But stepping out the door and actually traveling to one of the destinations depicted in your favorite film, is even better.
-While there are many cities to choose from, below is a list of the top 10 cities you should add to your list, places you've only seen in the movies.
+While there are many cities to choose from, below is a list of the top 10 cities you should add to your list of places you've only seen in the movies.

 Much of the last two “Star Wars" epics, “The Force Awakens" (2015) and “The Last Jedi" (2017), were shot in southern Ireland, so cinephile tour guides now whisk visitors to those filming locations — and especially to Skellig Michael— the small, craggy Irish island and World Heritage Site that served as Luke Skywalker's monastic retreat.
 Plan ahead, as only about 200 daily visitors are allowed on the island, and only from May to October.
 But the chance to hike the 600 stairs to the island's monastery is literally breathtaking.
 Besides “Star Wars" tours, Irish Film Tours offers walking tours of Dublin film sites.